ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 - Check for user permissions.
 Be sure that your user account has sufficient permissions to create and manage VPC resources.
 See the list of [required permissions](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources) for VPC.
 - You need an SSH key to connect to the virtual servers.
 If you don't have an SSH key, see [the instructions](/docs/vpc?topic=vpc-ssh-keys) for creating a key for VPC.
-- The tutorial assumes that you are adding the bastion host in an existing virtual private cloud. **If you don't have a VPC in your account, create one before proceeding with the next steps.**
+- The tutorial assumes that you are adding the bastion host in an existing virtual private cloud. **If you don't have a VPC in your account, [create a VPC](/vpc-ext/provision/vpc){: external} before proceeding with the next steps.**

 ## Create a bastion host
 {: #vpc-secure-management-bastion-server-create-bastion-host}